NBKelly/awesomewm-parcel-widget/README.md

 This is subject to change, and might be different for you than it is for me.

 * open rc.lua
-* import exchangeRates somewhere near the top of your file
+* import parcelWidget somewhere near the top of your file
 ```
 local parcelWidget = require("parcelWidget.parcels-widget")
 ```